Asian stocks plunge after Putin announces action in Ukraine

-BEIJING (AP) — Asian stock markets plunged and oil prices surged Thursday after President Vladimir Putin announced Russian military action in Ukraine.
+BEIJING (AP) — Asian stock markets plunged and oil prices surged to nearly $100 a barrel Thursday after President Vladimir Putin announced Russian military action in Ukraine.

-Market benchmarks in Tokyo and Seoul fell 2% and Hong Kong and Sydney lost more than 3%.
+Market benchmarks in Tokyo and Seoul fell 2%.
+Hong Kong and Sydney lost more than 3%.

-Oil prices jumped nearly $3 per barrel on unease about possible disruption of Russian supplies.
+Oil prices jumped more than $4 on anxiety about possible disruptions of Russian supplies.
+The ruble fell 5% against the dollar.

-As Putin spoke, explosions were heard in Kyiv, Kharkiv and other areas of Ukraine.
+Wall Street futures fell.
+The future for Germany's benchmark DAX index lost more than 4% and London's FTSE 100 was off 2.2%.

+President Joe Biden denounced the attack as “unprovoked and unjustified" and said Moscow would be held accountable, which many took to mean Washington and its allies would impose additional sanctions.
+Putin accused them of ignoring Russia’s demand to prevent Ukraine from joining NATO and to offer Moscow security guarantees.

+“The relief rally has quickly reversed course,” said Jeffrey Halley of Oanda in a report.
+“Equities are tanking in Asia.”

-Earlier, Wall Street's benchmark S&P 500 index fell 1.8% to an eight-month low Wednesday after the Kremlin said rebels in eastern Ukraine asked for military assistance.
+On Wednesday, Wall Street's benchmark S&P 500 index fell 1.8% to an eight-month low after the Kremlin said rebels in eastern Ukraine asked for military assistance.
 Moscow had sent soldiers to some rebel-held areas after recognizing them as independent.

-“Geopolitical risks remain at the forefront, weighing on risk assets,” said Yeap Jun Rong of IG in a report.
+Washington, Britain, Japan and the 27-nation European Union earlier imposed sanctions on Russian banks, officials and business leaders.
+Potential options for more penalties including barring Russia from the global system for bank transactions.

-Asian economies face lower risks than Europe does from a possible Russian attack and Western sanctions, forecasters say.
-But they say economies that need imported oil might be hit by higher prices if supplies from Russia, the third-largest producer, are disrupted.
+Asian economies face lower risks than Europe does, but those that need imported oil might be hit by higher prices if supplies from Russia, the third-largest producer, are disrupted, forecasters say.

 The Kospi in Seoul lost 2.6% to 2,649.29 and Sydney's S&P-ASX 200 fell 3.1% to 6,983.40..